Tuesday, September 29, 2015

 Can you imagine the most powerful system in the world?
 What did you imagine it to be?
 Was your first thought a governmental type system?
 Or, was that first thought a military type system?
 Perhaps your first thought was some type of financial system.
 Regardless of the system that first came to mind, there is one system more powerful than all of them combined.

 Now imagine that you have been given “the power” to control just such a system.
 Yes, that’s right!
 Imagine that you have been given “the authority” to command this system.
 What would you do with such a system?
 How would you use such a system?
 Do you think you could be trusted with such power, with such authority?
 Would you want to be in control of such a system?
 Well, there is a system in existence that has been ordered not to do anything until something is said.
-This same system has been order not to do anything until some type of announcement is made.
+This same system has been ordered not to do anything until some type of announcement is made.
 And here is the beauty of it all; you have been given “the power” to control and “the authority” to command this very system.

 The Bible tells us that death and life are in “the power of the tongue,” which suggests that with one’s mouth, an individual can speak death into his or her life or the same individual can speak life into his or her life.
 Imagine the words that you speak being like the seeds that the farmer sows into his fields.
 And like the farmer, the words that you speak will produce a crop much like the one that is produced from the seeds that he plants in his fields.
 Whatever a person plants will be what that person reaps (Galatians 6:7).
 If you plant death, then death is what you will reap, in its full measure.
-And if you plant life, than life will be what you reap, in its full measure.
+And if you plant life, then life will be what you reap, in its full measure.
 The words that you speak are like seeds that are planted in the ground.
 And from those seeds, you will reap that for which you have sown, be it good or be it bad.

 The words that you speak are so important; they really do control the things that happen to you.
 Many have died because they have said the wrong things.
 God has set before us life and death, blessing and cursing and has told us to choose life, but few know how the choices are made.
 We make the choices with the words that we speak, for “death and life rest in the power of the tongue” (Proverbs 18:22).